 If you bought an iPad, you likely piggybacked off AT&T or Verizon’s network.
 Pop in a SIM card, activate your device and you were ready to roll.
 Carriers charged you by the megabyte, and you got all the cat videos you could watch.
 Life was good.

-"The key for Sprint is that old Gretzky quote, 'You're not that fast, how come you're always at the puck?
-I skate to where the puck is going.'" he said.
-"And the puck is going really to data.
-It really is an exciting time not only in telecom but in digital technology."
+“The key for Sprint is that old Gretzky quote, ‘You’re not that fast, how come you’re always at the puck?
+I skate to where the puck is going.’” he told Charlie Rose in an interview.
+“And the puck is going really to data.
+It really is an exciting time not only in telecom but in digital technology.”

 He isn’t referring to consumer data, but rather what’s called machine-to-machine, or M2M, technology.
 That’s everything from electricity meters that relay information to engineers to parking meters that you can operate from your smartphone.
 Simply put, it’s devices that can communicate.
 And the appeal of smarter devices is that it reduces operating costs, significantly.